 How do I transfer my site without losing my services?

 Domains can be prepared ahead of the time so that the domain does not lose connection to services such as websites or email.
 The domain either needs to have nameservers with another provider or you can change them to Name.com nameservers ahead of the time to reduce downtime.
 More information here…

 Where is my domain name?

-You will not see the transferred domain name under My Domains within your account until the transfer has successfully completed.
-During the transfer process, you can check on the status of your transfer from your Transfers in Progress page.
+During the transfer process, you can check on the status of your transfer from the Transfers in Progress page.
+You can check to make sure it isn’t stuck or has been cancelled.
 To navigate there, follow these steps:

 - Log into your Name.com account